The Complete 2022 Camino Festivals Calendar

-– Entroido – Carnival in Laza, one of the most unique and traditional in the country.
-February/March (depending on the year).
+- Entroido – Carnival in Laza, one of the most unique and traditional in the country.
+February 26th-March 2nd 2022.
 Via de la Plata.

 - Cheese Festival in Arzúa, celebrating the town’s cheese-making tradition.
 February/March.
 Camino Frances – French Way.

-– Arribada festival in Baiona, commemorating the discovery of the Americas and the fact that Baiona was the first town in Europe to receive the news.
+- Arribada festival in Baiona, commemorating the discovery of the Americas and the fact that Baiona was the first town in Europe to receive the news.
+March 4th-6th 2022.
 Portuguese Coastal Way.

 - Reconquista festival in Vigo, marks the victory over Napoleon’s army on 28th March.
 Portuguese Coastal Way.

-– Oyster Festival in Arcade; the best place to taste the village’s most delicious produce.
-Early April.
+- Oyster Festival in Arcade; the best place to taste the village’s most delicious produce.
+First weekend of April.
 Camino Portugues – Portuguese Way.

 - Easter celebrations – Holy Week in Ferrol.
 Camino Ingles – English Way.